angryelectron/xbmq-java/README.md

 2. Change to the xbmq-[platform] directory.
 3. Edit xbmq.properties (see Configuration below).
 4. Run xbmq.sh (Linux/Mac, may need to chmod +x first) or xbmq.bat (Windows).

+Some systems may require a separate install of the RXTX library.
+On Debian-based systems, try 'apt-get librxtx-java'.

 An initscript is also provided to allow Debian (and similar) distros to start xbmq automatically on boot.
 To use: